 Non-Family Outsider Alan Mulally (See Fig. 1) had the deep skills and experience needed to change and then grow Ford Motor Company in the worst period ever for the auto industry (with the guidance and protection of Bill Ford, the family Chairman).
 He also respected the strengths and culture of the company; not all Non-Family Outsiders do.
 In fact, some have disdain for the values and fundamental orientations of family companies—and these leaders usually fail, rather spectacularly.
 Hermès got the best of both worlds in 2006 when Patrick Thomas, steeped in the Hermès and William Grant family businesses himself, succeeded Family Insider Jean-Louis Dumas after Dumas’ storied 28-year term (See Fig. 1)

 Planning his own succession, Family Insider Whitney MacMillan and the Cargill board chose Non-Family Insider Warren Staley, and the company has developed effective Non-Family Insiders ever since (CEOs Greg Page and David MacLennan).
 These executives really understand the company’s internal systems and respect its culture.
 But Non-Family Insiders can have the same difficulty changing the company as Family Insiders.
 Page and MacLennan didn’t need to enact big changes at Cargill and so they weren’t tested in this way.

 In your succession plans, I recommend that you initially consider all four options.
 Don’t presume that one type or another is right.
-Whatever type of CEO you ultimately choose, it’s a good idea to develop successor candidates who appreciate your culture, respect your strengths and who are good at preserving key relationships, but who are also able to move the organization away from activities and practices that are holding it back, toward those that can grow the assets of the company and revitalize it.
+Whatever type of CEO you ultimately choose, it’s a good idea to develop successor candidates who appreciate your culture, respect your strengths, and are good at preserving key relationships.
+But they should also be able to move the organization away from activities and practices that are holding it back toward those that can grow the assets of the company and revitalize it.